The first month of the autumn,

 Rainfall

-The month with the most rainfall in Male is September, when the rain falls for 15.8 days and typically aggregates up to 243mm (9.57") of precipitation.
+September is the month with the most rainfall.
+Rain falls for 15.8 days and accumulates 243mm (9.57") of precipitation.

 Sea temperature